mgbmix/mgbmix/content/CARD TYPES/Challenge.md

-Challenges are a card type that offers players a one-time chance to fulfill requirements and reap benefits.
+Challenges are a [[CARD TYPES/Card Type|card type]] that offers players a one-time chance to fulfill requirements and reap benefits.

 ### Rarity-based Funding Cost